-External wall cladding not more than 1m from a boundary should have a non-combustible classification.
+Not more than 1m from a boundary - External wall cladding not more than 1m from a boundary should achieve a European Classification A1 or A2.

-Fire within the building may break out through a window or door opening and as a consequence, the cladding, once ignited, would contribute to the heat generated from the fire.
-Therefore where the cladding is more than 1m from a boundary and is constructed from combustible material more than 1mm thick that has a low, medium, high or very high risk (as described in annex 2.B), the cladding should be included in the calculation of unprotected area.
+More than 1m from a boundary - Fire within the building may break out through a window or door opening and as a consequence, the cladding, once ignited, would contribute to the heat generated from the fire.
+Therefore where the cladding is more than 1m from a boundary and is constructed from products more than 1mm thick that has European Classification B, C, D or E (as described in annex 2.B), the cladding should be included in the calculation of unprotected area.